JHavens2187/astronomers-toolbox/README.md

 _import astronomy_toolbox as toolbox_

+to access the World Atlas file for light pollution values, click here: https://www2.lightpollutionmap.info/data/wa_2015_original.zip

 **Contributing**

 This project is a work in progress and will continue to evolve.
-If you have any suggestions, feature requests, or bug reports, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any suggestions, feature requests, or bug reports.